Wine magazine

 Wine Magazine Filter

-The best dessert wine: sweet treats for the perfect finish
+The best dessert wine: sweet delights

-Introduction: Cuvée wine
+Cuvée wine

 In France, the word cuvée refers to both blends of several grape varieties and wines from a single vineyard.

-Discover the best white wine for every occasion
+The best white wine for every occasion

 In 2022, for the first time, more white and rosé wines were consumed than red wines, at just over half.